 A landslip exposes a fresh face of Norwich Crag sand and gravel ('Westleton Beds').
 The pebbles from erosion of this gravel in the cliffs supply much of the shingle for Orford Ness and other beaches to the south.

-Dunwich Heath Cliff RIGS also shows Norwich Crag sand and gravel ('Westleton Beds').
+Dunwich Heath Cliff CGS also shows Norwich Crag sand and gravel ('Westleton Beds').

 Places to visit - our coastal gazetteer.

 Everything listed in this section is publicly accessible or easily viewable and the huge variety means there is 'something for everyone'.
 Consult tide times for extra beach safety.